 A deadly opening attack.
 Nearly untraceable, ruthless proxies spreading chaos on multiple continents.
 Costly miscalculations.
 And thousands — perhaps hundreds of thousands — killed in a conflict that would dwarf the war in Iraq.

 Welcome to the US-Iran war, which has the potential to be one of the worst conflicts in history.

-Washington and Tehran remain locked in a months-long standoff with no end in sight.
-The US has imposed crushing sanctions on Iran’s economy over its support for terrorism and its growing missile program, among other things, after withdrawing from the 2015 nuclear deal last year; Iran has fought back by violating parts of the nuclear agreement and downing an American military drone.
+But the seeds of conflict weren’t planted with Thursday’s airstrikes alone.
+Washington and Tehran have remained locked in a months-long standoff that only continues to escalate.
+The US imposed crushing sanctions on Iran’s economy over its support for terrorism and its growing missile program, among other things, after withdrawing from the 2015 nuclear deal last year; Iran has fought back by violating parts of the nuclear agreement, bombing oil tankers, and downing an American military drone.

-Which means the standstill between the US and Iran teeters on a knife edge, and it won’t take much to knock it off.
-So to understand how bad it could get, I asked eight current and former White House, Pentagon, and intelligence officials, as well as Middle East experts, how a war between the US and Iran might play out.
+Which means US-Iran relations teeter on a knife edge, and it won’t take much more to knock them off.
+So to understand just how bad the situation could get, I asked eight current and former White House, Pentagon, and intelligence officials, as well as Middle East experts, last July about how a war between the US and Iran might play out.

 The bottom line: It would be hell on earth.